groue/GRDBObjc/README.md

 GRDB and FMDB usually behave exactly in the same manner.
 When there are differences, GRDBObjc favors FMDB compatibility over native GRDB behavior.

+**Some FMDB features are missing, and out of scope for GRDBObjc.** For example, GRDBObjc requires that databases are accessed through the thread-safe FMDatabaseQueue.

-Not all FMDB features have been ported to GRDBObjc yet.
-If some API you need is missing, please open a [pull request](https://github.com/groue/GRDBObjc/pulls).
+**Some other FMDB features have not been ported to GRDBObjc yet.** If some API you need is missing, please open a [pull request](https://github.com/groue/GRDBObjc/pulls).

+**Beware of NSDate.** By default, FMDB stores and reads dates as numerical timestamps.
+GRDB stores [dates](https://github.com/groue/GRDB.swift/blob/master/README.md#date-and-datecomponents) as strings, and interprets numerical values as Julian day numbers.
+So double check your code that deals with dates.

-Jump to the class you're interested into:
+Now jump to the class you're interested into:

 - [FMDatabaseQueue](#fmdatabasequeue)
 - [FMDatabase](#fmdatabase)